Doomsday (The Office): Synopsis

 To justify his presence at the squash court, Jim claims to be a regular player and begins a match with Robert, demonstrating his complete lack of skill at squash and resulting in multiple injuries.
 He makes an unsuccessful attempt to access Robert's email from his phone, and finally resorts to trying to "accidentally" break his phone.
 However, when Robert checks his messages after 5:00, the e-mail has not come through.
 Realizing that Dwight must have stopped the device, Jim admits that he was obviously lying about being a squash player and prepares to leave, but Robert, apparently oblivious to Jim's statements, makes him stay and continue playing.
 Dwight insists that he doesn't like his co-workers, but is seen digging the hat back up.

-Gabe Lewis (Zach Woods) unsuccessfully tries to strike up a relationship with a new warehouse worker, Val (Ameenah Kaplan).
+Gabe Lewis unsuccessfully tries to strike up a relationship with a new warehouse worker, Val.
 After only making a passing comment, he attempts to file a relationship disclosure form, despite the fact that they aren't even dating.
-Darryl Philbin (Craig Robinson), observing Gabe's pitiful attempts, tries to imply that Val does not feel the same way, but to no avail.
+Darryl Philbin, observing Gabe's pitiful attempts, tries to imply that Val does not feel the same way, but to no avail.
 Gabe derides Darryl during Darryl's warehouse safety seminar, so Darryl intentionally screws up Gabe's coffee order.
 When Gabe does ask Val out, she politely declines and says she does not date co-workers.
 Darryl hears this and decides he will not pursue Val either.